xbmc/repo-plugins/README.md

 ## Compatibility

-This branch is used for add-ons that are coded for Kodi v16 Jarvis builds and higher only.
+This branch is used for add-ons that are coded for Kodi v17 Krypton builds and higher only.
 From these code repositories and branches our back-end uploades .zip files of the compatible add-ons to our main mirror server.
-* [Mirror of Kodi v16 Jarvis compatible add-ons] (http://mirrors.kodi.tv/addons/jarvis/)
+* [Mirror of Kodi v17 Krypton compatible add-ons] (http://mirrors.kodi.tv/addons/krypton/)

 ## Status